Jimisha18/-Auto-Insurance-Criminal-Deception/README.md

 Using the tunned parameters we are elevating the accuracy of the classifier to 80%.
 Which was not the case in SVM.

-Hence, XG-Boost classifier performs far better than the baseline model.
+Hence, XG-Boost classifier performs far better than the baseline SVM model in classifying the auto-insurance fraud.

-The test-accuracy of tunned-SVM model for best C value is  72.8 %
-6. For Support vector machine classifier applying Grid search CV we discovered that selecting parameters c=0.1 and kernel will provide better output accuracy.
-7. The test-accuracy of tunned-SVM model for best C value is  72.8 %
-8. The classification by SVM model has no major improvement using the tunned parameters so let us try XG-Boost model.
-9.